Duane Nellis: Texas Tech University

 Nellis was announced as the final candidate for the presidency of Texas Tech University on March 1, 2013.
 According to news reports, he was recruited for the position, and had not applied.
 On March 22, the Texas Tech Board of Regents unanimously confirmed him as the university's next president, effective June 15.

 During his tenure, Nellis promoted moving Texas Tech University forward toward higher levels of national prominence as a major public research university.
 He has advocated for continued quality enrollment growth (including stronger advocacy for national and international student recognition), accelerated research expenditures and faculty recognitions, creating a more engaged institution while promoting industry and community partnerships, with a commitment toward global connections and creativity while seeking external revenue sources to invest in the university enterprise.
 Under Nellis' leadership, Texas Tech was named in 2014 an APLU Innovation and Economic Prosperity University.
-Texas Tech also achieved Tier One Carnegie Designation for the highest research category at the conclusion of his presidential term.
+Texas Tech also achieved Tier One Carnegie Designation for the highest research category after his presidential term.

 Nellis also served as a tenured university honors professor while working on broader university strategic initiatives.
 From 2013 to 2017, Nellis was a trustee of the Southern Association of Colleges and Schools Commission on Colleges.